hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/tutorial/index.md

 # Add an info function

-This section helps you add the [info](/en/hhdatalist/v0.0.2/options/info/) option to your datalist so HHDataList can inform users about completed actions.
+If a website provides an `info` function via the [info](/en/hhdatalist/v0.0.2/options/info/) option, HHDataList calls it to report successes and warnings related to certain non-API events.
+The signature of an `info` function is fixed, but the implementation is up to the website developer.
+Usually, `info` functions report successes and warnings to users via modals or alerts.
+This section helps you add the [info](/en/hhdatalist/v0.0.2/options/info/) option to your datalist.

+> The `info` function used in the tutorial datalist is based on the JS [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function which displays a dialog.
+The datalists on hagenhaus.com use an `info` function based on Bootstrap toasts.

 ### Steps

-1. Add `myInfo` and the `info` option to hhdatalist.html and save.
+1. Add the `myInfo` function and the `info` option to hhdatalist.html and save.

     ``` js nonum
-    const myInfo = (title, detail) => { alert(detail); };
+    const myInfo = (code, title, detail) => { alert(`${title}: ${detail}`); };

     new HHDataList({
       info: myInfo,
     });
     ```

-    `myInfo` is an example function that works well as the `info` function in example applications.
-HHDataList instances on hagenhaus.com use a different `info` function.
+1. Notice the `code` argument.
+HHDataList uses `code` to pass `0` for success and `1` for warning. `info` functions can use `code` to make display decisions (e.g. green for success and orange for warning).

 1. Refresh your browser.

-1. Display the Uniformity tool in the Tools row of your datalist, and click it to enable it.
-HHDataList should display a [Window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) dialog.
-For more information about the concept of uniformity, see the [uniformity](/en/hhdatalist/v0.0.2/options/uniformity/) option.
+1. Display the Uniformity tool in the Tools row of your datalist.

+1. Click it to enable it.
+HHDataList displays a Success message.

 ### Example